Let your website go global: Multilingual content strategy and implementation of Anqi CMS

 <p>{% tr "yourLocation" %}</p>

-When the user visits a site in a different language, the system will automatically load the correspondingdefault.ymlfile, displaying the translated text.
+When the user visits a site in a different language, the system will automatically load the correspondingdefault.ymlfile and display the translated text.

 As previously mentioned, the content published by users in Anqi CMS (articles, products, single pages, etc.) is bound to specific sites.
 This means that if you have a Chinese site and an English site:

-- Publish and manage all Chinese articles, products, and pages on the Chinese site backend.
+- Post and manage all Chinese articles, products, and pages on the Chinese site.

-- Publish and manage all English articles, products, and pages on the English site backend.
+- Post and manage all English articles, products, and pages on the English site.

 In this mode, the content of different languages is completely independent.
-You can write different copy for each language market, and carry out independent SEO optimization.For example, Chinese articles may be more focused on Baidu SEO, while English articles are more focused on Google SEO.
+You can write different copy for each language market, and carry out independent SEO optimization.For example, Chinese articles may focus more on Baidu SEO, while English articles may focus more on Google SEO.

-To facilitate users switching between different language versions while optimizing search engines' understanding of multilingual content, Anqi CMS provides{% languages %}Label.
-This label can help you build a language switcher and automatically generatehreflangLabel.
+To make it easy for users to switch between different language versions and to optimize search engines' understanding of multilingual content, AnQi CMS provides{% languages %}Label.
+This label can help you build a language switcher and automatically generatehreflang.

 {%- languages websites %}